WKNiGHT-/mpos-bot/README.md

 MMCFE-NG bot

 MMCFE-NG bot was designed to give simple information about your pool.
 Report blocks to the channel.
 ETC.

+This bot only works with the newly developed API with mmcfe-ng.
+Branch 444